-The following measures shall be adopted as part of an overall stormwater management system.
+The following measures should be considered as part of an overall stomwater management system.
 The system shall ensure existing site flows are maintained, while minimising the effects of excessive runoff rates and volumes.

 The following strategies should be employed as part of an overall stormwater management and water cycle plan.